ashcat2005/POPREU/doc.md

 Then SparkPi will be run as a child thread of Application Master.
 The client will periodically poll the Application Master for status updates and display them in the console.
 The client will exit once your application has finished running.
-To launch a Spark application in yarn-client mode, do the same, but replace ìyarn-clusterî with ìyarn-clientî.
+To launch a Spark application in yarn-client mode, do the same, but replace `yarn-cluster` with `yarn-client`.
 To run spark-shell:
 `$ ./bin/spark-shell --master yarn-client <your application name>`

 To copy the data you need to HDFS:

 1. Make a directory in hadoop for your data:  `hadoop fs -mkdir /user/hduser/<data folder name>`

 2. Put the data into the folder `hadoop fs -put spark-1.3.1-bin-hadoop2.6`